metno/S-ENDA-documentation/source/architecture.rst

 If a data provider wishes to assign a DOI to their dataset, there are three alternatives:

 #.
 They register a DOI following established procedures in their own organisation (e.g., `DOI registration at MET <dm_recipes.html#doi-registration-at-met>`_)
 #.
-The S-ENDA Find system handles DOI registration (and update) through the DataCite API
+The S-ENDA Dynamic Geo-Assets API system handles DOI registration (and update) through the DataCite API
 #.
 If they do not wish to have a DOI assigned to their dataset, this is also possible.

 .. uml::